Skip to main content

 Year 1

-Depending on which languages you have studied prior to starting at Royal Holloway, or are a native speaker of, you may choose to study up to three from French, German, Italian and/or Spanish.
+Depending on which languages you have studied prior to starting at Royal Holloway, you may choose to study up to three from French, German, Italian and/or Spanish.

 As a Modern Languages student you will take: